Thursday, 27 November 2025

 The wonky stuff is mostly towards the end.
 Emmerson has a fine (and foul) imagination, but some turns of phrase err on the downright strange side, such as “The canopy opened and splattered the dead men with grotesque splashes of moonlight” and “Then there was the flight.
 The last response of the human mammal.”
 Dialogue is one of the book’s stronger suits, but some characters are lumbered with a strenuous country dialect, leading to awkward lines like “I did see one o’ these before” and “Ey, where yer goin’ now?”
 The aforementioned finale goes overboard on the dun-dun-DUNNN scene breaks, which is made more apparent by some unfortunate last-line repetitions that could have been caught in editing: “He landed with a crash and darkness zoomed in.” / “Darkness came.” / “Blackness rushed in and there was nothing at all.”
 The plot lacks complexity, relying on action and horror beats; there’s a lot of traipsing back and forth to Hawkswick Hall, Banham telling them to go away with increasing exasperation, interspersed with mud soldiers jamming guns against people’s necks or lurking or rampaging or attacking the proto-TARDIS for no reason until the book finally feels like exposing the truth.
 And we all know how that went.

 It’s hardly a write-off.
 With a vivid imagination, in short bursts anyway, and a knack for character writing (for Mary and the Doctor) that makes you genuinely look forward to scenes, Casualties Of War really works at points.
-There is clear promise here and I’m keen to read Steve Emmerson’s next book.
-But I just can’t go home again to my initial enthusiasm.
+With stronger editing and guidance it could have been more consistent.
+There is clear promise here and I’m keen to read Steve Emmerson’s next book, but I just can’t go home again to my initial enthusiasm.
 This one’s rough around the edges and it could have sharpened its focus and themes into more than a way into the Grand Guignol.
 I want to love it, but like the Doctor at this point in the run, I lack a time machine.

 6/10